jpulse-net/jpulse-framework/docs/dev/work-items.md

 - when a new language file is added to webapp/translations, the app sould pick it up dynamically, or by an admin requesting a web-based resources reload
 - when a language file has been updated, the app should pick up the changes dynamically, or by an admin requesting a web-based resources reload

-### W-0: i18n: site specific translations & vue.js SPA support
+### W-0: i18n: site specific and plugin specific translations & vue.js SPA support
 - status: 🕑 PENDING
 - type: Feature
-- objective: allow site admins/developers define site-specific translations for MPA and SPA
+- objective: allow site admins/developers define site-specific and plugin specific translations for MPA and SPA
 - how: deep merge of site/webapp/translations/* files into webapp/translations/

 ### W-0: config controller: nested site config